jaepass/commercejs-react-checkout/README.md

 ## Some things to note

-- The purpose of this guide is to focus on the Commerce.js checkout integration, using Vue.js to build out the application.
+- The purpose of this guide is to focus on the Commerce.js checkout integration, using React to build the application.
 We will therefore not be covering styling details
 - We will not be going over any Font Awesome usage
 - We will not be going over any UI details that do not pertain much to Commerce.js methods